douglassjohnandrew/EnhancedInvokeVBA/README.md

 Msgbox("The sum of " & n1 & " and " & n2 & " is " & (n1+n2))
 End Sub

-' This main code calls DisplaySum two times.
-Note that this main code is not inside a Function or Sub ' num1 and num2 are Integer variables that store the two integers passed from UiPath DisplaySum(num1, num2)
+' The main code calls DisplaySum two times.
+Note that this main code is not inside a Function or Sub.
+' num1 and num2 are Integer variables that store the two integers passed from UiPath DisplaySum(num1, num2)
 DisplaySum(num1 - 1, num2 - 1)